metrorailings/OwlBlog/content/posts/week-11-supercontest-picks-1.md

 ***

 **Tennessee covers if**
 the Titans offense can ball out and run up the score in the first two quarters.
-The Ravens seem to have a habit of abandoning their rushing game plan once it becomes clear they're playing from behind.
+The Ravens seem to have a habit of abandoning their rushing game plan once it becomes all too clear they're playing from behind.

 **Baltimore covers if**
 the Ravens dominate time of possession by at least 6 minutes.